 For a long time, outdoor activities have been recognised as a source of enjoyment, a training ground for useful skills, a means of engaging with nature and the environment, and a way of providing both a physical and mental challenge.
 More recently, the educational world has embraced outdoor activities as a platform and facilitator for developing personal awareness and a knowledge of group dynamics and their effective management.
-Our pupils learn about their strengths and weaknesses, develop robust approaches to problem-solving, and gain resilience in overcoming setbacks, as well as a detailed understanding of the mechanisms operating within a team.
+Our boys learn about their strengths and weaknesses, develop robust approaches to problem-solving, and gain resilience in overcoming setbacks, as well as a detailed understanding of the mechanisms operating within a team.

 Eton has a significant history of producing adventurers and explorers and for some time has offered its boys interesting and challenging activities including mountaineering in the UK and abroad, sport and traditional climbing, ski racing, kayaking expeditions and Channel swimming.
 And, of course, adventurous training and operating in the outdoors are essential themes to the programme offered to boys who join the Combined Cadet Force (CCF).
 But as the educational benefits of all this have become clearer, Eton has taken steps to expand its outdoor activities programme, offering more activities to more boys within a structure that offers progression towards better skills and greater challenges.
 As far as possible, Eton draws on the experience, skill and qualifications of Masters to deliver this programme – there are considerable benefits to this dynamic – and Masters leading activities and expeditions use these ongoing opportunities for teaching character development.

-- Mountaineering in Snowdonia and the Lakes
+- Mountaineering in the Brecons, Snowdonia and the Lakes

 - A combined CERN visit and Alpine trekking